barreiroleo/ltex_extra.nvim/README.md

 - [To-do list](#to-do-list)

 ## Features
+Cover your eyes.
+In the next demos there are many orthographic horrors.

 ### Code Actions
 Provide functions for `add to dictionary`, `disable rules` and `hidde false positives`.